lmullen/lincolnmullen.com/content/_index.md

 The rest of my work is [listed here](/scholarship/).
 Preprints are available at my [Humanities Commons](https://hcommons.org/members/lmullen/) page.
 Software or data analysis repositories are available at [GitHub](https://github.com/lmullen/).
 The other appurtenances of scholarship: [ORCID] (https://orcid.org/0000-0001-5103-6917), [Zotero](https://www.zotero.org/lmullen), [Google Scholar](https://scholar.google.com/citations?hl=en&user=qhhNmCQAAAAJ).

 **Writing**.
+There are three places where I tend to write online:

-Soon---I hope---I will start publishing an occasional [newsletter](https://buttondown.email/lmullen) called "Working on It."
-This website has a [blog](/blog/) for longer, more permanent posts.
-The easiest way to keep up with the blog is the [feed](https://lincolnmullen.com/blog/index.xml).
-My old-school [weblog](https://weblog.lincolnmullen.com/) (or new-school microblog, however you prefer to think about it) has links, status updates, current reading, and so on.
-To keep up with it you can follow me as [@lmullen](https://micro.blog/lmullen) on Micro.blog or use the [feed](https://weblog.lincolnmullen.com/feed.xml).
+- An occasional [newsletter](https://buttondown.email/lmullen) about American religious history, digital history, and the making thereof called "Working on It."
+- This website has a [blog](/blog/) for longer, more permanent posts.
+- My old-school [weblog](https://weblog.lincolnmullen.com/) (or new-school microblog, however you prefer to think about it) has links, status updates, current reading, and so on.

 **Teaching**.
 I teach courses on American religious history, the history of Christianity, the nineteenth-century United States, and digital history.
 Here are the [syllabi](/courses/).